Dissertation Writing Tips: Getting out of ABD Status

 Find a professional editor.
 A professional editor, like those at Thesis Editor, can help save you time and energy when it comes to working on deadline.
 Our expert editors can critically read and edit your work, provide critical and constructive feedback that pointedly shows you where more explanation is needed or how to best structure your arguments, and provide you with precise formatting that follows your school’s guidelines, saving you time and work.
 While we don’t write or rewrite anything for you, we can help polish your writing and help you think critically about your work, as well as help you address your committee’s concerns so that you have fewer resubmissions and cut down on rewrites.
 We can also free up your time so that you can focus on getting your ideas onto the page, while we help make sure those ideas flow well with a consistent scholarly tone and are presented in a professional manner.

 If you’re ABD and need assistance in reaching degree completion, contact us today!
-We’d be happy to talk with you about your project, what you need, and how we can help you reach your goals. < The Benefits of Journaling in Graduate School Thoughtful Thursday: Getting Enough Sleep >
+We’d be happy to talk with you about your project, what you need, and how we can help you reach your goals. < Self-Care During COVID-19 EndNote: An Introduction >